alan-turing-institute/academic_review_tool/README.md

 Academic Review Tool (ART)
 ===

 The Academic Review Tool (ART) is a package for performing academic reviews and bibliometric analyses in Python.
 It offers capabilities for discovering, retrieving, and analysing academic literature at scale.
-ART uses APIs from Crossref, Orcid, and more.
+ART accesses records from Crossref, Scopus, Orcid, and more.

 ## Table of Contents